celeste-eve/Weekly_report/weekly_reports/README.md

 - looking slay
 - fully functions
-- just need to rearrange some columns
+- just need to rearrange some columns DONE

 - also make NCF data positive

+- next to do is generate graphs

+for graph generator logic:
+- group by project
+- add up tests completed, remaining, NCF, weekly completed
+- group by project and broard type and redo adding up tests completed, remaining, NCF, weekly completed
+- create graphs for each above catagory
+-